There are several options to fund your studies, with grants and scholarships for Master's degrees or PhD.

 Funding your PhD

-A doctoral contrat is a three-year employment contract under which an institution selects and hires a student to undertake doctoral studies.
+A doctoral contract is a three-year employment contract under which an institution selects and hires a student to undertake doctoral studies.
 There are no conditions in terms of age or nationality.

-International doctoral students wishing to enrol in a doctoral programme at the ENS de Lyon can apply for the « doctoral co-funding programme » of ENS de Lyon.
-This programme can provide a co-funding of up to 50 percent of the amount required for enrolment.
-This scholarship granted by the ENS de Lyon for the duration of the doctoral program (3 years maximum).
+International doctoral students wishing to enrol in a doctoral program at the ENS de Lyon can apply for the doctoral co-funding program of ENS de Lyon.
+This program can provide a co-funding of up to 50 percent of the amount required for enrolment.
+This scholarship is granted by the ENS de Lyon for the duration of the doctoral program (3 years maximum).
 In the case of internationally co-directed doctoral theses (cotutelles internationales), the scholarship will only be paid during the months of presence at the ENS de Lyon.

-• CIFRE (Industrial Convention for training through Research)
+Call of proposal - CIFRE (Industrial Convention for Training through Research)

 This type of funding, awarded to a team to support a research project, involves an employment contract between the institution (or research institute) and the PhD student.
 To find out more, visit the doctoral schools' and research laboratories' websites.